Skip links

 You can follow VAT Calc’s global live VAT invoice transaction and e-invoice blog with country-by-country real-time reporting plans.

-Phase 2: e-invoicing to complete between April and July 2022
+Phase 2: e-invoicing to complete by July 2022

-Vietnam already has paper-based GDT-controlled invoicing system.
+Vietnam already has a paper-based GDT-controlled invoicing system.
 Taxpayers may only use GDT printed (or printed on GDT approved special printers) invoices with an authentication code.
 These may still be used until July 2022.
 The two phases are:

 However, any business incorporated since 19 October 2020 must use the new e-invoicing regime now.
 In addition, GDT may switch other businesses now if they exhaust their paper invoice supply.